maxjincmu/WSN-Project/README.md

 ## Installation

-We will add code
+We will add code after we get parts.

 ## Tests

-We will add tests
+We will add tests after we write code.

 ## Contributors